Stocks Enjoy Further Gains As Virus Restrictions Are Eased - UrduPoint

 "Risk sentiment continues to be buoyed on news of more countries/states rolling back containment measures, followed by reports of more companies re-opening operations," said Tapas Strickland of National Australia Bank.

 "That is giving hope that rollback will allow economic activity to resume and that we may be passed the trough in economic activity."
-Hong Kong rose 0.7 percent, Seoul gained 0.8 percent and Singapore put on 0.9 percent.
-There were also gains in Taipei, Jakarta and Wellington, though Sydney dropped one percent.
+Hong Kong, Seoul and Singapore all rose more than one percent, while Shanghai put on 0.6 percent and Wellington added 0.8 percent.
+Taipei was flat but Sydney slipped slightly.

 "It is absolutely dependent on what happens with respect to infection rates and whether there is the so-called second wave," Andrew Wilson, at Goldman Sachs Asset Management, told Bloomberg TV.